 32nd Sunday in Ordinary Time

-Today, after a two-year hiatus as a result of the pandemic that has enveloped our world, we gather in prayer to celebrate the gift of consecrated life in the Church.
-We reflect upon women and men who have understood and embraced the Lord’s universal call to holiness and mission.
 We join today with woman and men celebrating jubilees of 25, 50, 60, 70, 75 and 80 years in religious life.
-Quite honestly, as I look at all of you who gather today in our cathedral – many of whom I’ve known for years and a few whom I’ve known since school days and as far back as my kindergarten experience, I can only conclude that most of you must have entered religious life when you were five!
-You are amazing! … Collectively, our jubilarians represent 3,895 years of service to the Church in Consecrated Life.
-What a blessing you all have been and continue to be for all!
+Quite honestly, as I look at all of you who gather today in our cathedral – many of whom I’ve known for years – I can only conclude that most of you must have entered religious life when you were five!
+You are amazing! … Collectively, our jubilarians represent over 2,000 years of service to the Church in Consecrated Life.
+What a blessing we’ve been given in all of you!

 My sisters and brothers, we celebrate your lives and we give thanks this day for your unique and singular contribution to the Church.
 More than you likely realize or appreciate, you continually challenge us to trust in the mercy, love and forgiveness of God – something that many of us in the Church forget, all too often. … Your openness to listening to the needs of God’s people, to dialoguing with them and discerning how we can walk together as sisters and brothers is a sign of your deep appreciation of how the Church best responds to the needs of a suffering world since its earliest days. … And your willingness to engage and serve the people of God – especially in your commitment to work for justice for the marginalized: immigrants, the poor, and all those oppressed by far too many who deem themselves righteous – is a unique and powerful witness to the presence of God at work in our world – especially today.